raspberrypilearning/321-make-mentor-guide/en/step_6.md

 Design projects end with a **what next** step that has links to the path overview and the next project in the path.

-It's a great idea to introduce your young people to the next project they will be doing so that they can start thinking about what they will make.
+It's a great idea to introduce your young people to the next project they will be doing so that they can start to think about what they want to make.

 ### Further reading: